Accurate Extra Payment Calculator

 The Calculator’s Features

-• The number of payments remaining.
+- The number of payments remaining.

-• The loan's interest rate.
+- The loan’s interest rate.

-• The regular payment amount.
+- The regular payment amount.

-There is also one other setting to be aware of.
-On the "Extra Payments/Investment Rate" tab, please see "Is a Regular Payment Due Today?:" This setting impacts the analysis.
-It is set to "No" by default.
-However, if for the loan balance, you enter the balance as of the date a payment is due, then you should set this to "Yes."
-This prevents the calculator from adding the accrued interest since the last payment due date.
+There is also one important setting.
+On the “Extra Payments/Investment Rate” tab, review “Is a Regular Payment Due Today?:” The default is “No.” If you enter a balance as of a payment due date, set this to “Yes” to prevent the calculator from adding accrued interest.

 Don’t Forget the Charts

-• Annual Totals without Extra Payments
+- Annual Totals without Extra Payments

-• Annual Totals with Extra Payments
+- Annual Totals with Extra Payments

-• Annual Investment Plus the Annual Gain
+- Annual Investment Plus the Annual Gain

-• Accumulated Totals without Extra Payments - running totals since the loan's origination
+- Accumulated Totals without Extra Payments—running totals since the loan’s origination

-• Accumulated Totals with Extra Payments
+- Accumulated Totals with Extra Payments

-• Pie Chart Loan Payment Total Allocated to Principal and Interest
+- Pie Chart: Loan Payment Total Allocated to Principal and Interest

-• Pie Chart Loan Payment Total Allocated to Principal and Interest with Extra Payments
+- Pie Chart: Loan Payment Total Allocated to Principal and Interest with Extra Payments

 Wrapping Up

-• Am I missing something?
+Am I missing something?
 I’m entering extra payments made weekly, but it does not calculate them as if made weekly; rather, it takes the payment amount and makes it monthly.
 That is, when I try to run calculations of making $25/week extra or $100/month extra to compare, the $25/week calculation only makes the payment monthly.
 It is as if the frequency variable isn’t working.

-• I’m not having that problem.
+I’m not having that problem.
 Perhaps there’s a bug if the steps are not executed in the same way I’m testing it.

 Without changing anything, I click on the "Extra Payments/Investment Rate" and set the "Extra Payment Frequency" and set it to weekly to start on Sept.
 15, and then I click on "Calculator" and the "Supporting Schedules" button.